Logo

 Users always expect an application to work fast and flawlessly.
 But application speed often depends on query execution times, since almost all applications work with databases.
 To improve performance, you therefore must optimize SQL queries.

-In this article, we explore how to optimize SQL queries by analyzing database query execution time and using this data to improve performance.
-We’ll take a look at tools provided by the SQL Server Management Studio (SSMS) and discuss how to use them for SQL Server query optimization.
+In this article, we explore SQL query optimization best practices, that involve analyzing database query execution time and using this data to improve database performance.
+Weโ€™ll take a look at tools provided by the SQL Server Management Studio (SSMS) and discuss how to use them for SQL Server query optimization.

 This article will be helpful for developers who work with Microsoft SQL Server and want to improve query efficiency.